Kakusui/TLTMI/README.md

 - This project uses models from the Hugging Face Transformers library.
 - Special thanks to the open-source community for their invaluable contributions to the field of machine translation.
+- Helsinki-NLP/Opus-MT for their amazing work on the models used in this project.